USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 If N_EMIS_GR is set 0, then CMAQ will run with no Gridded emissions even if the values for GR_EMIS_XXX and GR_EMIS_LAB_XXX are all set.

 #### Inline Stream (offline):
 For these streams, emission rates and stack characteristics are provided for many individual sources on the same file.
 CMAQ uses the stack information to calculate important quantities like the injection height online taking into account local meteorology.
 A specific latitude/longitude pair is given for each source to locate it in the CMAQ grid.
+Sources outside the CMAQ grid domain will be ignored by CMAQ; thus the same files may be used for a large domain and a nest within that domain.
 Some common examples of Inline emissions include:

 - Stacks (electric generation units, industrial sources, manufacturing, etc.)
 - Forest fires